The Bandwidth Theorem in Sparse Graphs: Introduction

 This is best possible because a simple first moment calculation shows that if $p\cdot n^{1/D}\to 0$ then $G(n,p)$ a.a.s.\ does not contain the $D$-th power of a Hamilton path, which is a $D$-degenerate graph with maximum degree $2D$.

-A feature that both Riordan's theorem and the Johansson--Kahn--Vu theorem (and consequently all results which rely on them, such as Theorem~\ref{thm:FerLuhNgu} and Corollary~\ref{cor:Riordan}) have in common is that their proofs are non-constructive.
-Furthermore, they do not allow for so-called universality results.
+Two features that both Riordan's theorem and Theorem~\ref{thm:JKV} (and consequently all results which rely on them, such as Theorem~\ref{thm:FerLuhNgu} and Corollary~\ref{cor:Riordan}) have in common is that their proofs are non-constructive, and the proof techniques do not allow for so-called universality results.
 A graph~$G$ is said to be \emph{universal} for a family~$\cH$ of graphs if~$G$ contains copies of all graphs in~$\cH$ simultaneously.
 The random graph~$G(n,p)$ is known to be universal for various families of graphs, but in almost all cases we only know an upper bound on the threshold for universality, which we do not believe is the correct answer.

 The reason why probabilistic existence results such as Corollary~\ref{cor:Riordan} do not imply universality is that in $G(n,p)$ the failure probability for containing any given spanning graph $H$ without isolated vertices is at least $(1-p)^{n-1}$, the probability that a fixed vertex of $G(n,p)$ is isolated.
 This probability is too large to apply a union bound.
-Thus, to prove universality results one needs to show that any graph $G$ with some collection of properties that $G(n,p)$ a.a.s.\ possesses must contain any given $H\in\cH$.
+Thus, to prove universality results, one needs to show that any graph $G$ with some collection of properties that $G(n,p)$ a.a.s.\ possesses must contain any given $H\in\cH$.
 Using this approach, and improving on a series of earlier results, Dellamonica, Kohayakawa, R\"odl and Ruci\'nski~\cite{dellamonica2014} obtained the following universality result for the family $\cH(n,\Delta)$ of $n$-vertex graphs with maximum degree $\Delta$.

 \begin{theorem}[Dellamonica, Kohayakawa, R\"odl and Ruci\'nski~\cite{dellamonica2014}] For all $\Delta\ge3$ there is~$C$ such that if $p\ge C\big(\frac{\log n}{n}\big)^{1/\Delta}$ then $G(n,p)$ is a.a.s.\ universal for $\cH(n,\Delta)$. \end{theorem}